colemickens/nixos-flake-example/README.md

 # nixos-flake-example

 This shows how to build the same config, with and without flakes.
+And shows that both builds produce the same output.

 It also shows that `flake.nix` is basically just some syntax.
+In this case, we are using flakes to bring our NixOS system config (`configuration.nix` and `hardware-configuration.nix`) into a single repository *along with* the `nixpkgs` reference used to build the system.
+Without flakes, `nixpkgs` is ... well, potentially unknowable.

+The point of flakes is to:
+1. remove `NIX_PATH` and all of the indirection that comes with it
+2. encourages pinning by use/creation of `flake.lock` automatically with the use of `nix` commands
+3. enables fully hermetic Nix projects were all dependencies are specified
+4. allow pure evaluation (again, enabling hermetic projects)
+5. pure evaluation allows for Nix expression caching, leading to nice UX performance gains

 You can run `./check.sh` to show that this builds the same system config with/without flakes.